patcoston/black-jack/README.md

 - Split is enabled when player has two cards.
   It splits one hand into two hands, then each hand gets hit once, then dealer plays.
+- If player splits, then dealer will try to beat higher hand

 ## TODO:

 - Splitting - After Split clicked, disable buttons Stand, Hit, Split, then Dealer plays, then show Win, Lose or Tie for 21 for all 3 hands.

+- Player Stands - Bug: Dealer Plays, thinks it wins with lower score.

 ## How the code works